 The Testing Phase brings together Industry Threat Intelligence, testing scenarios and financial institutions' scope to deliver a practical assessment of defensive security controls and detection and response capabilities.
-In adversary emulation testing the Tactics, Techniques and Procedures (TTPs) are representative of the threat actors within a threat landscape and will be used to deliver a realistic simulation.
+During testing, the Tactics, Techniques and Procedures (TTPs) are representative of the threat actors within a threat landscape and will be used to deliver a realistic simulation.